juan-pineda/Tesis_5_AGN_fitter/README.md

 # Objectives

 ## General objetive:
- * Comparing and optimizing the physical properties of a sample of AGNs in z < 0.7 from modeling their spectral energy distributions by varying the physical emission models
+ * Comparing the physical properties of a sample of AGNs in z < 0.7 from modeling their spectral energy distributions by varying the physical emission models

 ## Specific objetives:
  * To identify the most relevant set of physical models for the torus, accretion disk and cold dust to be implemented in the fit of the spectral energy distributions